9-Month-Old Conjoined Twins Separated After Marathon Surgery At UC Davis Children’s Hospital

 On Saturday, the surgery started at the UC Davis Children’s Hospital.

-More than 30 surgeons, nurses, anesthesiologist and other staff participated in the 24-hour operation.
+More than 30 surgeons, nurses, anesthesiologists and other staff participated in the 24-hour operation.

 The twins were officially separated at 3:28 a.m. – with the announcement of “Cranial separation!” bringing claps and cheers.